Between January and April 2019, we will send close to 500,000 land tax assessment notices to customers.

 Your land tax assessment shows the site value of the land(s) you own.
 The site valuation, which is usually conducted by your local council, is used to calculate land tax.
 If you disagree with the site valuation of your land, you can object to it but there are different ways of doing this.

-If you disagree with the site valuation(s) used in your assessment you can object to by completing and lodging a Land Valuation Objection Form.
+If you disagree with the site valuation(s) used in your assessment you can object online.
 A valuation objection must be lodged with us within two months of receiving your assessment.

 If you have an issue with your assessment which cannot be resolved through requesting a change and you think you have been incorrectly assessed, you can formally dispute the matter by lodging an objection.